kide-vm/kide/README.md

 ### Interpreter

-After doing some debugging on the generated binaries i opted to write an interpreter for the register layer.
+After doing some debugging on the generated binaries i opted to write an interpreter for the risc layer.
 That way test runs on the interpreter reveal most issues.

 ### Debugger